cysouw/diathesis/text/c13_zumInfinitive.md

 ### [ –N | NA ] *halten+am‑In­fi­ni­tiv* Continuative causative (*Fortsetzungskausativ*) {#sec:zuminfinitive-halten-causative}

-The *halten+am‑In­fi­ni­tiv* construction is used with agentive intransitive verb, most typically with *laufen* 'to walk' [@next a].
+The *halten+am‑In­fi­ni­tiv* construction is used with agentive intransitive verbs, most typically with *laufen* 'to walk' [@next a].
 However, the subject of the agentive intransitive has to be an inanimate entity for the diathesis to be possible.
 The *halten+am‑In­fi­ni­tiv* diathesis adds a new participant to the intransitive event that causes the process to continue.
 This construction is also frequently attested with verbs describing heat production, like *kochen* 'to cook' [@next b].
 However, these cooking verbs appear to be mostly used in a metaphorical sense.
 Surely, expression like *halten am Kochen* 'to keep something cooking' can be used in a literal sense in a conversation about cooking.
-However, such an expression is more frequently used in a metaphorical sense of 'to keep the discussion alive' [@next b].
+However, such expressions are more frequently used in a metaphorical sense of 'to keep the discussion alive' [@next b].

 ::: ex
 - Der so erzeugte Druck hielt die Partnerschaft am Laufen.^[~~DWDS~~: Berliner Zeitung, 28.05.1999.]